cdclaxton/learning/Statistics/test-of-two-proportions/readme.md

     * $H_1: \theta \neq \theta_B$ -- success probabilities are not identical
     * $H_+: \theta_B > \theta_A$
     * $H_-: \theta_A > \theta_B$
-* By comparing the hypotheses, it can be determined:
+* By comparing the hypotheses it can be determined:
     * If there is a difference in the success probabilities (using $H_1$ and $H_0$)
     * If group B has a higher success probability than group A or whether the probabilities are the same ($H_+$ and $H_0$)
     * If group A has a higher success probability than group B or whether the probabilities are the same ($H_-$ and $H_0$)